IP8Value/.github/profile/README.md

 | 🔗 LinkedIn | [IP8Value](https://www.linkedin.com/company/100568259/) |
 | 📱 WeChat   | <img src="./qrcode.jpg" alt="WeChat QR Code" width="150" height="150">

-Connect with us on our social channels for updates on tech management, commercialization, and digital tech transfer.
 For collaborations, questions, or custom solutions, reach out via our [website](https://www.ip8value.com/en/) or star this org to stay updated! ⭐